dk14/wolfram-mega/docs/dsl.md

 > if your strategy explodes numerically, the only thing you can do is to specify types properly, ranges of outcomes you can yourself interpret as human and time periods you would be able to foresee yourself.

 > no one else will do it for you: human trader is a real oracle - "oracles" in contract are just attestants.
 Forecast like a boss.

-## Guarantees
-- money preservation: all outputs of transaction equal sum of all inputs
-    - judgemental gurantee by design - Mega `OfferTerms` does not require money inputs to be specified - they are calculated automatically.
-    - `OfferTerms` has `partyCompositeCollateralAmount`, `counterpartyCompositeCollateralAmount` fields that allow to auto-refund if collateral remained in a leaf.
-Fully tractable spending.
-- finite and predictable execution time.
-    - > Longest chain of `dsl.outcome` is the worst-case amount of transactions necessary

 ## Technical Notes